|

 The four main reasons that people take substances include (2):

-• To feel good, experience pleasure, self-confidence, freedom, be ‘high’
+• Feel good, experience pleasure, self-confidence, freedom, and be ‘high.’

-• To feel better, to relieve stress, feel less distress, feel happier
+• Feel better, relieve stress, feel less distress, and feel happier.

 Symptoms of Substance Use Disorder and Addiction:

-• Impaired control that is characterized by strong cravings and urges of substance use, failed attempts to control, cut down or quit using the substance
+• Impaired control is characterized by solid cravings and urges of substance use and failed attempts to control, cut down, or quit using the substance.

-• Risky use characterized by using substances in risky settings and risky ways
+• Risky use.
+It is characterized by using substances in challenging settings and complicated ways.

 • Drug effects leading to tolerance and withdrawal symptoms

-• Mental illness that may be present before the addiction, may worsen, triggered by or develop as a result of the substance abuse (3)
+• Mental illness that may be present before the addiction may worsen, be triggered by, or develop as a result of the substance abuse (3)

 Risks for Substance Abuse and Addictions

-There are various factors that come in to play with someone’s risk of developing a substance use disorder.
-In most cases, the reason behind substance abuse is a combination of environmental, biological and other factors.
-There is no single factor that can exactly determine the development of addiction.
-It depends on person to person.
-Child development and our earliest interactions are particularly crucial in developing a substance abuse problem.
+Various factors come into play with someone’s risk of developing a substance use disorder.
+In most cases, substance abuse is a combination of environmental, biological, and other factors.
+There is no single factor that can precisely determine the development of addiction.
+It depends from person to person.
+Child development and our earliest interactions are crucial in developing a substance abuse problem.

 Home and Family

-The home and family environment is a particularly important factor.
-If a child is growing up with parents or family members using or abusing substances or engaging in criminal behavior, their risk of developing a substance abuse problem increases.
+The home and family environment is an essential factors.
+If a child grows up with parents or family members using or abusing substances or engaging in criminal behavior, their risk of developing a substance abuse problem increases.
 Lack of parental supervision, lack of care, violence within the family, abuse against the child, and other forms of maltreatment also increase the risks.
 (2)

 School and Peers

-The peer and school environment are similarly important as peers have a strong influence on each other.
-The availability of substance at school and a ‘drug culture’ can increase risks.
-Those who use substances are more likely to encourage children, teens and even young adults to try and frequently use drugs or alcohol as well.
-Poor academic performance or social skills can increase the risks as well as students are more likely to look for a way out, a way to fit in or a way to feel better.
+The peer and school environment are similarly crucial as peers strongly influence each other.
+Substance availability at school and a ‘drug culture’ can increase risks.
+Those who use substances are more likely to encourage children, teens, and even young adults to use drugs or alcohol frequently.
+Poor academic performance or social skills can increase the risks as well as students are more likely to look for a way out, a way to fit in, or a way to feel better.
 (2)

 Community

-The overall community environment has an influence on the risks of substance use and abuse.
+The overall community environment influences the risks of substance use and abuse.
 Community poverty, the availability of drugs, lack of community support, lack of neighborhood pride, and living in a violent and unsafe area can increase the appeal risks of substance abuse.
 (2)

 Genetics and Biology